COVID-19 Recovery funding

 - A strong need for the organisation, service, programme, or event and community benefit

 - Your organisation may be required to supply additional information upon request.

 - Details of funds received will appear in Council reports and will be publicly accessible.

-- If your organisation’s application is successful, it will be required to complete an accountability report (return dates vary) and any funds unused by 30 June, 2021 must be returned to Council by the specified date.
+- If your organisation’s application is successful, it will be required to complete an accountability report (return dates vary) and any funds unused must be returned to Council by the specified date.

 What are the well-beings?

 Social: Involves individuals, their families, whanau, hapu, iwi, and a range of communities being able to set goals and achieve them, such as education, health, the strength of community networks, financial and personal security, equity of opportunity, and rights and freedoms.

 Economic: Looks at whether the economy can generate the employment and wealth necessary to provide many of the requirements that make for social well-being, such as health, financial security, and equity of opportunity.